 Little Sable Point Lighthouse at the Silver Lake State Park

-Located in the Silver Lake State Park at the Silver Lake Sand Dunes.
-Little Sable Point Lighthouse is a 107' brick structure, constructed in 1874.
+Located in the Silver Lake State Park at the Silver Lake Sand Dunes, the Little Sable Point Lighthouse is a 107' brick structure, constructed in 1874.
 This lighthouse is one of the tallest in the state of Michigan at over 100 feet and 130 steps to climb the tower.
 About 30 miles north, you can visit the other "Point" along Lake Michigan which is home to the Big Sable Point Lighthouse located within the Ludington State Park.

 Lighthouse Accessibility -- New to the park is a ten foot wide paved pathway that leads from the parking lot to the lighthouse.
 This now allows those with physical disabilities and those in wheelchairs to access the base of the lighthouse.